AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-overview-d.md

 * The job roles that are assigned to tasks.
 * The job roles that are not assigned to tasks, but are the primary job roles of the users&nbsp;associated with the Resource Pools of the projects.&nbsp;
 * The secondary job roles of users who are assigned to tasks in those&nbsp;job roles.&nbsp;
-* The secondary job roles of users who have a valid `Percentage of FTE Availability` in their profile.
+* The secondary job roles of users who have a valid **Percentage of FTE Availability** in their profile.
-  For more information about the `Percentage of FTE Availability` for job roles, see [Edit a user's profile](../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).
+  For more information about&nbsp;the **Percentage of FTE Availability** for job roles, see [Edit a user's profile](../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).

   >[!TIP]
   >
-  >Job roles assigned to issues are also listed when the `Include hours from Issue` setting is enabled.
+  >Job roles assigned to issues are also listed when the **Include hours from Issue** setting is enabled.
 For more information about enabling issue hours in the Resource Planner, see " [Settings](#settings).

 ## Project and Role Options&nbsp;

-You can use the quick links inside the `Options` menus for projects and job roles to automatically budget allocations for your resources in bulk.
+You can use the quick links inside the **Options** menus for projects and job roles to automatically budget allocations for your resources in bulk.
 Because the quick links allow you to budget hours, they are available only on the Project and Role views.&nbsp;&nbsp;

 >[!TIP]
 >
 >When using the quick links to budget allocations for resources, the budgeting is automatically applied only to the time periods displayed on the screen.
 If the timeline of a project spans over a period of time longer than the one displayed on your screen, you must scroll from left to right, and then use the quick links to automatically budget your resources.

-To access the `Options` menu for projects and job roles displayed in the Resource Planner:
+To access the **Options** menu for projects and job roles displayed in the Resource Planner:

-1. Go to the `Resource Planner`.
+1. Go to the **Resource Planner**.
    For more information about accessing the Resource Planner, see the&nbsp;"Accessing the Resource Planner" section in [Resource Planner overview](../../resource-mgmt/resource-planning/get-started-resource-planner.md).
    The projects for which you are a Resource Manager display in the list, by default.&nbsp;

 1. (Optional) Expand each project to see a list of job roles associated with it.
    Or
-1. (Optional) Select `View by Role`, then expand each role to see a list of projects associated with it.&nbsp;
+1. (Optional) Select **View by Role**, then expand each role to see a list of projects associated with it.&nbsp;
 1. Mouse over the name of a project or of a job role.
-1. Click the `Options` icon which displays to the far right of the project or role.
+1. Click the **Options** icon which displays to the far right of the project or role.
    ![options_icon_resource_planner.png](assets/options-icon-resource-planner.png)

-1. Click an option to automatically specify the amount of `Budgeted Hours (BDG)`, to access the project, or to review whether you can adjust the budgeting dates of the project.
+1. Click an option to automatically specify the amount of **Budgeted Hours (BDG)**, to access the project, or to review whether you can adjust the budgeting dates of the project.

-Depending on what view you apply to the Resource Planner, the `Options` menus for project and job roles change.
+Depending on what view you apply to the Resource Planner, the **Options** menus for project and job roles change.
 For more information about what displays in the Resource Planner based on the view you select, see [Project/ Role/ User View Selection](#project-role-view-selection) [Project/ Role/ User View Selection](#project-role-view-selection).&nbsp;

 >[!TIP]